-2.1 Common Thresher Shark (Alopias vulpinus)
+1.1 Common Thresher Shark (Alopias vulpinus)

 Common thresher sharks (Alopias vulpinus) are epipelagic in neritic and oceanic waters.
-They inhabit from tropical to cold-temperate waters in the Atlantic Ocean, Mediterranean Sea, Indian Ocean, and Pacific Ocean (Ebert, et al. 2013) (Figure 1a).
+They inhabit from tropical to cold-temperate waters in the Atlantic Ocean, Mediterranean Sea, Indian Ocean and Pacific Ocean (Ebert et al. 2013) (Figure 1a).
 Across their range, they are most abundant over continental and insular shelves and slopes (Compagno 1984).
-In the eastern North Pacific, they occur along the West Coast of North America, and are seasonally distributed in coastal waters from Washington to central Baja California, Mexico.
-While they have been documented as far north as Alaska, landings north of Washington are rare (McFarlane, et al. 2010).
+In the eastern North Pacific, they occur along the west coast of North America, and are seasonally distributed in coastal waters from Washington to central Baja California, Mexico.
+While they have been documented as far north as Alaska, landings north of Washington are rare (McFarlane et al. 2010).

-The highest concentration of common thresher sharks occurs in the SCB, which extends from Point Conception, California (34.4° N) to Cabo Colonet, Mexico (31° N) (Hanan, et al. 1993; Smith, et al. 2008b).
-Their abundance was once thought to decrease rapidly beyond 40 nm from the coast, (Litvinov 1990; Strasburg 1958) but data indicate catches 100 nm offshore and beyond are not uncommon.
+The highest concentration of common thresher sharks occurs in the Southern California Bight (SCB), which extends from Point Conception, CA (34° 34' N) to Cabo Colonet, Mexico (31° N) (Hanan et al. 1993, Smith et al. 2008a).
+Their abundance was once thought to decrease rapidly beyond 40 miles from the coast, (Strasburg 1958; Litvinov 1990) but data indicate catches 100 miles offshore and beyond are not uncommon.
 This species is often associated with areas characterized by high biological productivity (i.e., 'green' water), the presence of strong frontal zones separating regions of upwelling and adjacent waters, and strong horizontal and vertical mixing of surface and subsurface waters-habitats conducive to production and maintenance of schooling pelagic prey upon which it feeds (Gubanov 1978; Kronman 1998).

-Adults, juveniles, and postpartum pups occur within the U.S. West Coast EEZ (Figure 1a), although common thresher sharks show some separation by age class.
-Young prefer near-shore, coastal waters (Dubsky 1974; Eschmeyer, et al. 1983) with high concentrations of schooling prey on which they feed.
-There is no evidence of pupping and nursery grounds outside of the SCB (Cartamil, et al. 2010b; Smith, et al. 2008a).
-Juvenile threshers primarily utilize continental shelf waters, with a geographic range extending from Punta Eugenia in Baja California, Mexico (27.8° N) north to Morro Bay, California (35.3° N).
-The habitat of subadults and adults extends northward up the coast as the summer season progresses and may extend to the waters off Oregon and Washington (J. Fisher, comm. driftnet fisher, 3/5/02, PMFC briefing materials, (ODFW 2002, unpublished data).
+Adults, juveniles, and postpartum pups occur within the U.S. west coast EEZ (Figure 1a), although common thresher sharks show some separation by age class.
+Young prefer near-shore, coastal waters (Eschmeyer et al. 1983; Dubsky 1974) with high concentrations of schooling prey on which they feed.
+There is no evidence of pupping and nursery grounds outside of the SCB (Smith et al. 2008b, Cartamil et al. 2010a).
+Juvenile threshers primarily utilized continental shelf waters, with a geographic range extending from Punta Eugenia in Baja California, Mexico (27.8° N) north to Morro Bay, California (35.3° N).
+The habitat of subadults and adults extends northward up the coast as the summer season progresses and may extend to the waters off Oregon and Washington (J. Fisher, comm. driftnet fisher, 3/5/02, PMFC briefing materials, ODFW 2002 unpub. data).

-Off the U.S. West Coast during 1997-99, a period spanning warm and cool water years, common thresher shark catches were associated with SSTs from 13 to 25 °C, with highest catches between 15° and 22 °C (NMFS unpublished observer data, 2000).
-An electronic tagging study of adults and subadults found that common thresher sharks tagged in the SCB inhabited SSTs from 16 to 21 °C (Cartamil, et al. 2011).
-In a recent study in the Atlantic, Kneebone, et al. (2020) analyzed 3478 fishery-dependent catch records from 1964-2019 for common thresher sharks.
-The overall SST ranged from 4-31 °C (mean \pm SD;17 \pm 4).
+Off the U.S. West Coast during 1997-99, a period spanning warm and cool water years, common thresher shark catches were associated with SSTs from 13 to 25 °C, with highest catches between 15° and 22°C (NMFS 2000a unpub observer data).
+An electronic tagging study of adults and subadults found that common thresher sharks tagged in the SCB inhabited SSTs from 16 to 21 °C (Cartamil et al. 2011).
+In a recent study in the Atlantic, Kneebone et al. (2020) analyzed 3478 fishery-dependent, catch records from 1964-2019 for common thresher sharks.
+The overall SST ranged from 4-31 °C (mean + SD;17+ 4).

-Cartamil, et al. (2011) reported on the vertical habitat use of electronically tagged sharks.
+Cartamil et al. (2011) reported on the vertical habitat use of electronically tagged sharks.
 Similar to many other HMS, the sharks had a diel vertical movement pattern.
 At night, they were limited to waters above the thermocline (15 to 20 m) and were significantly deeper during the day when they exhibited one of two general modes, either remaining in the upper 20 m or making frequent vertical excursions below the thermocline.
 The difference in daytime modes was assumed to be associated with vertical shifts in prey availability.
 Maximum dive depth was 320 m.